-Whether you're a Person with ALS, a family member or friend of someone living with ALS, or a caring soul who wants to know more about the disease and what you can do to help, we're here to help.
-The Tennessee Chapter offers a full range of services to guide and assist you as you learn more about ALS.
+Whether you're a person living with ALS, a family member or friend of someone living with ALS, or a caring soul who wants to know more about the disease and what you can do to help, we're here to help.
+The ALS Association offers a full range of services to guide and assist you as you learn more about ALS.

-These programs and services are available free of charge to ALS patients and their families who are registered Chapter Members.
-Register today and an ALS Tennessee Care Services Coordinator will be in touch to address your needs.
+These programs and services are available free of charge to people living with ALS and their families who are registered with The ALS Association.
+Register today and a Care Services Coordinator will be in touch to address your needs.

 Our staff is always happy to answer any questions you might have.
 Please don't hesitate to Contact Us.

 PROGRAMS & SERVICES

-The Chapter has dedicated support groups operating in different parts of Tennessee for people living with ALS &/or their Caregivers.
+The Association has dedicated support groups operating in different parts of Tennessee for people living with ALS and/or their Caregivers.
 These are wonderful opportunities for presentations from community professionals and to learn from the experiences of others living with ALS.
 Current Support Groups are being held virtually.

 This publication is sent to all of our patients statewide each month.
-The newsletter includes information about research, advocacy, programs, and facts for families living with ALS, as well as announcements from the Tennessee Chapter of the ALS Association.
+The newsletter includes information about research, advocacy, programs, and facts for families living with ALS, as well as announcements from The ALS Association.

 Equipment Program & Loan Closet

-The Chapter maintains an inventory of gently used durable medical equipment and assistive devices that can be loaned to registered Chapter members at no cost.
+The ALS Association maintains an inventory of gently used durable medical equipment and assistive devices that can be loaned to registered members at no cost.
 We also have limited financial assistance available to our patients for the purchase of needed medical equipment.